Keye Luke (film): Production

 The film was initially made under a Visual Communications "Armed With A Camera" Fellowship for Emerging Media Artists, and a five-minute abbreviated version premiered at the 2012 Los Angeles Asian Pacific Film Festival.
 Many questions about the film's production are also answered in an extensive and in-depth Q&A done by the film's co-writer Ed Moy with director Timothy Tau.

 Awards and Screenings

 Awards

 The film won an Audience Award for best narrative short at a February 2014 monthly screening of the 2014 HollyShorts Film Festival.
-The film also won a "Best Original Score" award for George Shaw's music, and also a Honorable Mention award for Best Ensemble Cast from the 2013 Asians on Film Festival.
+The film also won a "Best Original Score" award for George Shaw's music, and also an Honorable Mention award for Best Ensemble Cast from the 2013 Asians on Film Festival.
 The film has also been nominated for Best Documentary by the Dragon Con Film Festival.

 Screenings

 The film has also screened at over a dozen film festivals worldwide, including the Los Angeles Asian Pacific Film Festival, the Asian American International Film Festival in New York, the HollyShorts Film Festival, the Dragon Con Independent Film Festival in Atlanta, Georgia, the Gen Con Indy Film Festival in Indianapolis, Indiana, the Boston Asian American Film Festival, the DisOrient Asian American Film Festival of Oregon, the Austin Asian American Film Festival, the ASEAN International Film Festival and Awards in Malaysia, and the 2013 Seattle Asian American Film Festival, where it was the Closing Night film.

 The film also screened at a University of Washington event in May to honor Asian Pacific American Heritage Month, alongside other films such as Aoki (a documentary on activist Richard Aoki by Ben Wang and Michael Chang) and Anna May Wong: In Her Own Words directed by Yunah Hong.

 The film also can be viewed online at DramaFever.